sorryfornow/Pipeline/README.md

     throw the appropriate `pipeline_error`.

 - `void disconnect(node_id source, node_id dest);`
-  - Remove all connections between the given two nodes.
+  - Remove all immediate connections between the given two nodes.
     If the provided nodes are not connected, nothing is done.
   - **Throws**: a `pipeline_error` if either handle is invalid.

 - `auto get_dependencies(node_id source) const -> std::vector<std::pair<node_id, int>>;`
-  - **Returns**: A list of all nodes depending on `source`.
+  - **Returns**: A list of all nodes immediately depending on `source`.
     Each element is a pair `(node, slot)`, where `source`'s output is connected to the given `slot` for the `node`.
   - **Throws**: A `pipeline_error` if `source` is invalid.